 - Intraorbital: Buildup of pressure in the eyes, leading to a bulging appearance and potential loss of vision.

-- Spinal: Back pain or pain in the limbs caused by compression of the nerves which run into the spinal cord.
+- Spinal: Back pain or pain in the limbs caused by compression of the nerves that run into the spinal cord.

 It can be difficult to diagnose meningiomas for several reasons.
 Because the majority of meningiomas are slow-growing tumors and primarily affect adults, symptoms may be so subtle that the patient and/or doctor may attribute them to the normal signs of aging.
 Adding to the confusion is that some of the symptoms associated with meningiomas can also be due to other medical conditions.
 Misdiagnosis is not uncommon and, in fact, may take several years to diagnosis correctly.